PabloOrtegaT/directory-inspector-and-remover/readme.md

 ## How-to use

+For navigation, you just need to type

+node directory.js "directory-to-navigate"

-For navigation, you just need to type -node directory.js "directory-to-navigate"-, it accepts absolute and relative paths and only takes into account the first parameter you put right next to directory.js.
+it accepts absolute and relative paths and only takes into account the first parameter you put right next to directory.js.

+For deletion, you need to type

+node directory.js delete "directory-to-delete"

-For deletion, you need to type -node directory.js delete "directory-to-delete"-, it only accepts relative paths, so you can only delete files within the directory of the project.
+it only accepts relative paths, so you can only delete files within the directory of the project.

 ### Modules instalation 🔧